-- If a handset is registered to the telephone system. - If a handset is switched off and switched back on again, or is outside the wireless range of the telephone system for more than 45 seconds and then comes back into range. - Automatically every night at 4.00 am.
+- If the date or time has been changed on the DECT manager. - If a handset is registered to the telephone system. - If a handset is switched off and switched back on again, or is outside the wireless range of the telephone system for more than 45 seconds and then comes back into range. - · Automatically every night at 4.00 am.